 The remaining drainage lines are located across the Study Area and, therefore, could experience the full range of predicted subsidence movements.
 A summary of the maximum predicted conventional subsidence parameters within the Study Area is provided in Chapter 4.
-If the proposed longwalls were slightly shifted, rotated, the lengths slightly modified, or the mining sequence reversed, the overall levels of predicted movement for the drainage lines within the Study Area would not be expected to change significantly.

 Quorrobolong Creek and the drainage lines located within the Study Area have shallow incisions into the natural surface soils.
-It is unlikely, therefore, that these watercourses would experience any significant valley related movements resulting from the extraction of the proposed longwalls.
+It is unlikely, therefore, that these watercourses would experience any significant valley related movements resulting from the extraction of the longwalls.